open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

     namespaces
 - Further alignment with Prometheus by adopting seconds as the standard unit for metrics
-- Attributes which are less generally useful are no longer captured by default in order to reduce the cost of capturing, processing, and storing telemetry
+- Streamlined attribute capture by omitting less useful attributes, reducing telemetry capture, processing, and storage costs.
-- Default values are now used carefully so that there's no ambiguity whether an attribute's absence represents the default value or not
+- Clarified the definition of default values, eliminating ambiguities when attributes are absent.
 - Metric cardinality problems have been addressed

 ## Transition plan

-Because of the number of changes, and because of the number of users impacted by these changes, we are requiring instrumentations to implement a transition plan to help users manage the process of upgrading to the stable HTTP semantic conventions.
+Due to the significant number of modifications and the extensive user base affected by them, we require instrumentations to create a transition plan that will assist users in upgrading to the stable HTTP semantic conventions.
 We plan to use a similar transition plan when stabilizing other semantic conventions.

 A warning like this appears at the top of stable HTTP semantic convention pages: